Outstanding student-athletes will be honored at 46th annual Scholar-Athlete Dinner

 The Ohio State men and women's hockey teams host crucial league series this weekend

-Nate Handrahan enters his third season at the helm of Ohio State women's hockey.
-In two seasons as head coach Handrahan has compiled an overall record of 35-31-7.
+Nate Handrahan became the second head coach in Ohio State women's hockey history prior to the 2011-12 season.
+In three seasons as head coach Handrahan has compiled an overall record of 50-48-12.

 During the 2012-13 season Handrahan led the Buckeyes to a 19-win season, second most in program history and most since the 2006-07 season.
 Ohio State finished the year 19-15-3 overall and advanced to the WCHA Final Face-Off for the first time since 2010, sweeping Minnesota Duluth on the road in its WCHA First Round Playoffs series.